dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 alternative avenues for flow, just like with a real dam.
 Otherwise, that dam will burst.
 Just because you've made it illegal to acknowledge reality doesn't mean what you do not allow anyone to see cannot affect reality.
-You're just not going to be aware at all of the nature of the threat before it hits you, which will be far too late.
+You simply won't be whatsoever aware of the nature of an impending threat before it hits you, which will be far too late.
+If the general population isn't aware of a realistic threat, how can we prepare for it?

+Why do our leaders expect that it's intolerable for people who see real threats to speak about them or to be concerned about them?
+Because our leaders refuse to be accountable for their incompetence, our entire population is unable to respond to *REALITY* when that reality is uncomfortable.
+If you put your neck on the line in this country, you better have something good to say because you're going to be tormented for speaking up.
+This is all very easy for me to say because I don't have anything to lose; I've never been permitted to have anything in this country, which is what makes me so free.
+Irony comes in many flavors, but like coffee, this one's an acquired taste.

 #### Our Leaders Would Make Fantastic Ostriches: "What Economics?
 LOL"

 ![Danger: High Voltage](/img/posts/2018-02-14-to-catch-a-butterfly-epistemic-miracles-of-serendipity/ostrich-what-economics.jpg)

-- when (many people together) become fluid by abandoning attachment to attainment and control,
-  - this means that collectively, (Mara is blind to them) AND their fluidity. the greater the number of people who escape (self-ordained) objectification of reality, the greater the composition of the social fluid that is most agile.

 <a name="would-you-like-some-tea" />